-Behind The Scenes in Mallorca with Challenge Tri Camp
+Behind The Scenes In Mallorca

 If you have ever been on a training camp you might have seen it all running smoothly with the coaching team seamlessly taking you from one activity to the next and just joining in with you.
 As some guests like to joke with us, “it’s a big holiday for you”!
 Well we are now three weeks into our sell out Spring training camps and fully back in the swing of it!
 After a long break due to the pandemic we are loving being back doing what we love and it is great fun welcoming returning guests and meeting new ones, but we had forgotten how demanding it can be and thought we would share what we get up to on the other side of the stop watch!!